ipshitag/Kala-Copilot/readme.md

 ---

 ### 5.5 Solution Quality Highlights
+Below are some key highlights that ensure solution quality:
 - **Modular Reusability**
   Each agent can be repurposed across industries or different product lines with minor tweaks.
 - **Error Handling & Resilience**
   Agents retry or use fallback if external APIs fail.
 Minimizes disruptions.
 - **Scalable Architecture**
   Deployed on Azure; horizontal scaling is straightforward.
 - **Data Security**
   Strict access policies and schema validation ensure only authorized processes handle sensitive data.
 - **Resilient Independent Agents**
   A failure in one area doesn’t derail the entire workflow.

 ---

 ### 5.6 Future Enhancements
+Potential future enhancements are described below:

 <details>
 <summary>Click to expand Future Enhancements</summary>